nightroman/FarNet/GitKit/README.md

 - `gk:`

-    Prints the repository status: summary of changes if any, the commit hash, local and remote branches with the same tip commit, the commit message.
+    Prints the repository status: summary of changes if any, the commit hash, local and remote branches with the same head commit, the commit message.

 - `gk:cd`

-    Navigates to the repository directory, see [cd command](#cd-command)
+    Navigates to the repository path, see [cd command](#cd-command)

 - `gk:edit`

-    Opens the file in the editor, see [Edit command](#edit-command)
+    Opens a file in the editor, see [Edit command](#edit-command)

 - `gk:init`